Manojkumarpolaka/sprutcommerce/Sprut.md

 * `npm install` — By using this command, you will be installing the dependency libraries.

-* After installation of dependency libraries, you have to now build the Spurtcommerce Store application, using this command —  `ng build --prod`
+* After installation of dependency libraries, you have to now build the Spurtcommerce Store application, using this command —  `npm run build`

-* Once the build is successful, you will see a folder called dist.
+* Once the build is successful, you will see a folder called `dist`.
 The files within that folder has to be moved to the server apache path — Path — `/var/www/html`

 * After all the above steps are completed, you can open the browser and give the URL — http://<YOUR_IP_ADDRESS>.
 You will be able to check the store.